 Chatbots are computer programs that simulate human conversation.
 They can be used to provide information and support to patients, such as answering questions about their condition or providing reminders about appointments and medication.

 Telemedicine is the use of telecommunications technology to deliver healthcare services remotely.
 This can include video conferencing, email, text messaging, and more.
-Telemedicine offers a number of advantages, such as increased access to care, reduced costs, and improved patient outcomes.
+Telemedicine offers several advantages, such as increased access to care, reduced costs, and improved patient outcomes.

 mHealth (mobile health) is the use of mobile technologies to deliver healthcare services.
-This includes everything from apps that help patients track their fitness goals to devices that allow providers to monitor patients’ vital signs remotely. mHealth offers a number of benefits, such as improved patient engagement and increased access to care.
+This includes everything from apps that help patients track their fitness goals to devices that allow providers to monitor patients’ vital signs remotely. mHealth offers several benefits, such as improved patient engagement and increased access to care.

 19. Personalised healthcare:

-One of the major trends shaping healthcare software development is the growing focus on personalised healthcare.
-This involves using data from patients’ genetics, lifestyle habits, and medical history to create individualised care plans that are based on their unique needs and preferences.
+One of the major trends shaping healthcare software development is the growing focus on personalized healthcare.
+This involves using data from patients’ genetics, lifestyle habits, and medical history to create individualized care plans that are based on their unique needs and preferences.

 20. Data analytics: